sharadb-amazon/connectedhomeip/examples/tv-casting-app/APIs.md

 the selectedCastingPlayer using
 [Matter User Directed Commissioning (UDC)](https://github.com/CHIP-Specifications/connectedhomeip-spec/blob/master/src/rendezvous/UserDirectedCommissioning.adoc).
-The Matter TV Casting library locally caches information required to reconnect to a CastingPlayer, once it has commissioned with it.
+The Matter TV Casting library locally caches information required to reconnect to a CastingPlayer, once it has been commissioned by it.
 After that, it is able to skip the full UDC process by establishing CASE with the CastingPlayer directly.
-Once connected, the CastingPlayer object would contain the list of available Endpoints on it.
+Once connected, the CastingPlayer object will contain the list of available Endpoints on that CastingPlayer.

-On Android, the Casting Client can connect to a `CastingPlayer` by calling `connect` on it, and handling any exceptions that may arise in the process.
+On Android, the Casting Client can connect to a `CastingPlayer` by successfully calling `connect` on it.
+Remember to handle any exceptions that may arise in the process.

 ```java
 // Maximum time in seconds we'll wait for the connection to the CastingPlayer to go through